“Open Rates should not be considered the ultimate metric to track for your Email Campaigns.”

 In this post, I have provided some reasons why Open rates shouldn’t be the only metric you should be monitoring for determining the success of your Email Program.
 We shall also be providing some analysis on what high CTOR (Click-Through-Open-Rates) and low CTOR campaigns mean for your program and why you should aim to increase them to get a better ROI for your Email investments.

 1. Not an Accurate Presentation of Campaign Performance

-If you are a major fashion brand and you targeted your most active Email openers and clickers for last month for your latest Sale campaign.
+If you are a significant fashion brand and you targeted your most active Email openers and clickers for last month for your latest Sale campaign.

 The open rates are around 25% and more but the click and click-to-opens ratio is less than 1%.

 Does that mean your campaign has performed well?
-Of course, in terms of engagement jargon and maintaining your domain hygiene for ISPs it has performed brilliant.
-But what are the number of online orders that you have received from this campaign?
+Of course, in terms of engagement jargon and maintaining your domain hygiene for ISPs, it has performed brilliantly.
+But what is the number of online orders that you have received from this campaign?
 Probably on the lower end due to the low number of clicks on it.
 So now asking the same question, was this campaign really successful?

 No, it was an average day for your ROI.
-What we have to understand is that highly targeted campaigns to your most active base will provide higher than the usual number of opens but the other metrics also need to be analyzed by the Marketer to provide clarity on the performance of the campaign.
+What we have to understand is that highly targeted campaigns to your most active base will provide higher than the usual number of opens.
+Still, the other metrics also need to be analyzed by the Marketer to provide clarity on the performance of the campaign.

 2. What does Success Mean to You?

 What are you expecting from your Email campaigns that will contribute to your brand in a positive way?